 It’s no secret that your lap, belly, back, head and more are all prime real estate for your cat to perch its furry little behind and fall asleep.
 This is one of life’s great ideological crossroads.

-Cats are the topic of the day, every day
+Cats are the topic of the day, most days

-Family, friends, spouses, strangers on the commute to work ? they all know that cats are on your mind because you can’t stop talking about them.
-No matter the topic; the latest Game of Thrones episode?
-You’ll mention the cat that walked by in the background of one obscure scene.
+Family, friends, spouses, strangers on the commute to work, they all know that cats are on your mind because you can’t stop talking about them.
+No matter the topic.

-Your friends communicate with you via cat gifs
+Your friends communicate with you via cat images

 It’s a great time-saver, sure, but it’s an unequivocal sign that crazy cat lady syndrome has well and truly set in.

-If everything from your clothing to your bedroom d cor screams of cats, then you’ve nearly completed your transformation into a crazy cat lady.
+If everything from your clothing to your bedroom decor screams of cats, then you’ve nearly completed your transformation.

-It’s one thing to love your cat (or the general concept of cats) in private, but when it gets to the point that your sweaters are covered in at pictures, your phone is adorned with a cat-case and you find more and more excuses to wear those feline slippers outdoors…then you might be a lost cause.
+It’s one thing to love your cat in private, but when it gets to the point that your sweaters are covered in pictures, your phone is adorned with a cat-case and you find more and more excuses to wear those feline flip flops outdoors…then you might be a lost cause.

 You demand feline adoration

 We all have a list of deal breakers when it comes to those first tentative steps in a new relationship or making new friends.
 Usually, these red flags centre on politics, social issues or (let’s be honest) attractiveness.